Exams

 When will I get my timetable?

-You will usually receive your personal exam timetable by the end of Week 6 of the exam term via email which will also contain useful exam information.
-Any delays will be communicated via email and to your school of study.
+You will usually receive your personal exam timetable by the end of Week 6 of the exam term via email.
+This message will also include important information about your exams.
+Any delays will be communicated by email and through your School of Study.

 Where will my exam be held?